RishabhSri14/Cheatsheet/README.md

 - <a href="https://github.com/RishabhSri14/Cheatsheet"> Growing a minimum spanning tree </a>
 - <a href="https://github.com/RishabhSri14/Cheatsheet"> The algorithms of Kruskal and Prim </a>
-Single- <a href="https://github.com/RishabhSri14/Cheatsheet">Source Shortest Paths </a>
+- <a href="https://github.com/RishabhSri14/Cheatsheet">Single-Source Shortest Paths </a>
 - <a href="https://github.com/RishabhSri14/Cheatsheet"> The Bellman-Ford algorithm </a>
 - <a href="https://github.com/RishabhSri14/Cheatsheet"> Single-source shortest paths in directed acyclic graphs </a>
 - <a href="https://github.com/RishabhSri14/Cheatsheet"> Dijkstra’s algorithm </a>